 - The right to restrict others’ access to your credit report.
 Generally speaking, a consumer’s credit report can only be accessed by people with a “permissible purpose”, such as landlords or credit card companies.
 In the case of employers, their access to a consumer’s credit report would depend on the state in which the job is located.
 What’s more, a consumer must still provide written consent allowing their employer to access their credit report, even if such access is legally permitted within their state.

-- The right to opt out of prescreened credit offers that consumer receive.
+- The right to opt-out of prescreened credit offers that consumers receive.

 What information are credit bureaus allowed to collect under the FCRA?

 The FCRA specifically describes the type of information that credit bureaus are permitted to collect from consumers.
 This information includes:

 - A consumer’s payment history.